KagisoNkomo/SQL-PRACTICAL-EXERCISES/README.md

 * [Complete SQL Code File](https://github.com/user-attachments/files/23175635/Practical.1.sql) - Output Code - This is the complete SQL code executed on Snowflake to fulfill all the exercise's objectives.

+* [Complete SQL Code File](https://github.com/KagisoNkomo/SQL-PRACTICAL-EXERCISES/blob/main/Exercise%2001/retail_sale.sql) - Output Code - This is the complete SQL code executed on Snowflake to fulfill all the exercise's objectives.

 ## Exercise 02 - Joins and Subqueries  📚